Trump: I'll have 'hacking defense' report in 90 days

 He's given that mission to Rep. Mike Pompeo and Sen. Dan Coats, his picks for CIA director and National Intelligence director, respectively.
 Trump said the report would cover Russian hacking during the US presidential election, along with US cybersecurity flaws generally.

+The charges of election meddling represent the latest twist in the sometimes surreal saga that's played out since the middle of last year, a tale that's been equal parts mystery and mudslinging, internet technology and international intrigue.
+A wild card through the whole thing: the Julian Assange-led WikiLeaks organization, which published documents purporting to show the inner workings of the Democratic National Committee.

+That saga has unfolded against the backdrop of more widespread hacking that's exposed the personal information of private citizens, the revealing photographs of Hollywood celebrities and the trade secrets of businesses large and small.

-The president-elect did not offer any specifics on how he'll tackle the vulnerabilities, but he had harsh words for those who have been in charge.
+The president-elect didn't offer any specifics on how he'll tackle the vulnerabilities, but he had harsh words for those who have been in charge.

 Trump described the US government's cybersecurity as "the worst," pointing to an analysis from April putting the government's tech protection at the bottom of the list among 17 industries.